Shadow5634/When2MeetHelper-1/README.md

 The following items are arranged in decreasing order of importance:

-- Extension becomes inactive after 30s of no usage, making the extension impossible to use without a manual reload.

 - List of people on website stays at the last hovered box.
 Thus, recalling the extension shows the info at this last time slot instead of empty fields.
 This needs to be fixed.

 - Have a popup that lets the user edit the keyboard shortcut that triggers the extension.
 This is to prevent problems such as those on Edge